wisp-forest/affinity/src/main/resources/assets/affinity/lavender/entries/wispen_testament/resonance_crystal.md

 Instead, the killer must wield an [Artifact Blade](^affinity:artifact_blades).
-Built with magical rigor and imbued with surgical precision, they enable a successful extraction procedure
+Built with magical rigor and imbued with surgical precision, they enable a successful extraction procedure.